Advertisement

 Submit Your Application

-Apply directly through the official Housing Authority of the City of Santa Ana portal.
-Applications are free — never pay to apply.
+Contact Housing Authority of the City of Santa Ana directly at to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 After You Apply